-This page contains recorded webinars, training videos and the latest reports on parent carer participation.
+This page contains recorded online learning and webinars, training videos and the latest reports on parent carer participation.

 Co-production, Campaigning & the Independence of Parent Carer Forums presented by Mrunal Sisodia NNPCF Co-Chair, Kate Hurn and Sue Mennear, Contact, with contribution from Carol Kelsey (Co-ordinator at Herts Parent Carer Involvement.)
 The webinar includes; How parent carer forums can work with campaign groups for better outcomes for families, What parent carer forums can and can’t do to support campaigns, A good practice case study from Herts Parent Carer Involvement about the Nascot Lawn Campaign… and much more.
 Download the associated presentation.
 Other related documents include the recently updated Co-production and Campaigning Guidance , along with overview of HPCI for professionals, HPCI statement on campaigning, a short case study about Nascot Lawn.

 Quality Indicators for co-production – a framework and self-evaluation tool.

 Contact hosts the National Alliance for Partnership Working (NAPW), a consortium of delivery partners for the SEND reforms who have been working together to develop a common language around co-production.